 Grants and subsidies were \$6.1 million lower than budget due to only \$0.5 million Better Off Funding from the Water Reform received for the year against the budget of \$5.26 million.
 The remaining will be received once the project milestones are reached in 2023/24 and 2024/25.
-In additional, the stop of the Te Uruhi project has resulted less than \$0.9m grants received.
+In addition, \$0.9 million of central government funding for Te Uruhi was not received as planned as Council decided to stop this project.